 Hiding hidden cameras in hotel rooms or vacation rentals is illegal and also a violation of most rental companies’ policies.

 So make sure you check a vacation rental listing carefully for any mention of a nanny cam in the living room before you make a reservation.
-If you do find one in your vacation rental, leave immediately and report it to the company.
+If you do find an undisclosed recording device in your vacation rental, leave immediately and report it to the company.

 If you encounter a hidden camera in a hotel room, immediately ask for a room change.
 “If that doesn’t work,” says Ernie Naran, Director of Special Projects for Focus One Consulting Group, “turn objects [with suspected hidden cameras] such as radios, clocks, et cetera, around so that they face in a different direction.
 If that is not possible, cover the items with a towel.”